-I must admit, one of my favourite things about this time of year is not simply the lights, the carols and the gatherings (as good as those things are), but also the year-end lists.
-Whether it’s music, movies, or books, I enjoy reflecting on the year that’s been and the content that stood out above the rest.
+I love a good list.
+Whether it’s a to-do list, a packing list, or my favourite type of list, a year-end list.
+I don’t mind if it’s music or movies or books, I enjoy reflecting on the year that’s been and the content that stood out.
 With that in mind, here are a few books I read this year that I found stimulating, enjoyable, and helpful, which I commend to you.

 Other notable mentions:

 ‘The World Next Door: A short guide to the Christian faith’ by Rory Shiner and Peter Orr

 ‘Read This First: A simple guide to getting the most from the Bible’ by Gary Millar